DataCiriano/Data-Analysis-Python/README.md

 # Data-Analysis-Python

-This is a public repository for different data analysis projects carried out in the Python programming language.
+This is a public repository for different data analysis projects carried out in the Python programming language 🐍.
 You can also access from my Kaggle profile: https://www.kaggle.com/miguelciriano

 Give me a ⭐️ if you like and use this repository! 👏